 Complex systems that operate on a mass scale tend to present greater challenges for those who have been traditionally disenfranchised, such as persons who are elderly, disabled, poor or working poor, and non-English speakers.
 Moreover, we have observed that sizeable numbers of people who might not ordinarily consider themselves as vulnerable are facing the prospect of unsustainable debt, which threatens their self-sufficiency and sense of well-being.
+This includes seniors and working families, many with young children, who often were barely making ends meet before the storm.
+Although funding is diminishing, a large demand for legal and nonlegal recovery assistance remains.
+Our feelings about the longerrange need for a robust nonprofit and community-oriented presence in the recovery process, and the benefits to the affected communities and students through clinical offerings in these areas, mirror the reflections of our colleagues from the Gulf Coast:

-This includes seniors and working families, many well as progressive and reform-minded groups, faith-based and otherwise."); see also Ballard et al., supra note 32 (discussing New York Legal Assistance Group's (NYLAG's) post-Sandy advocacy); Sharona Hoffman, Preparing for Disaster: Protecting the Most Vulnerable in Emergencies, 42 U.C.
-DAVIS L. REV. 1491, 1493 (2009) ("[Disaster preparation initiatives] often disregard the special needs of vulnerable populations.
-During and after a catastrophic event, vulnerable populations may include individuals with disabilities, pregnant women, children, the elderly, prisoners, ethnic minorities, people with language barriers, and the impoverished.").
+My own experience as an attorney with the Katrina Clinic at Loyola Law School in New Orleans following the 2005 Gulf Coast hurricanes has changed the way I think about the provision of legal services.
+Eight years after Hurricanes Katrina and Rita, our law clinic populations may include individuals with disabilities, pregnant women, children, the elderly, prisoners, ethnic minorities, people with language barriers, and the impoverished.").

-76. TASK FORCE, REPORT TO THE CHIEF JUDGE OF THE STATE OF NEW YORK, supra note 73, at 12 (quoting Chief J.'s Hearing on Civil Legal Servs., 2d Dep't, Oct.
+76 TASK FORCE, REPORT TO THE CHIEF JUDGE OF THE STATE OF NEW YORK, supra note 73, at 12 (quoting Chief J.'s Hearing on Civil Legal Servs., 2d Dep't, Oct.
 1, 2013 (testimony of Michael A. Cardozo, now-former N.Y.
 City Corp.
 Counsel, at 16:10-11)).

-77. Consider the history behind the formation of the LSC.
+Onsider the history behind the formation of the LSC.
 President Nixon's message described the federal legal services program as "a workhorse" in the effort to secure equal rights in America.
 The neighborhood law office was the crux of the program, the President wrote:

 Here each day the old, the unemployed, the underprivileged, and the largely forgotten people of our Nation may seek help.
-Perhaps it is an eviction, a marital conflict, repossession of a car, or misunderstanding over a welfare check - each problem may have a legal solution.
+Perhaps it is an eviction, a marital conflict, repossession of a car, or misunderstanding over a welfare check-each problem may have a legal solution.
 These are small claims in the Nation's eye, but they loom large in the hearts and lives of poor Americans.

 History: The Founding of LSC, LEGAL SERVS.
-CORP., lsc.gov/about/what-is-lsc/history (last visited Dec.
+CORP., lsc.gov/about/what-islsc/history (last visited Dec.
 22, 2014), archived at http://perma.cc/Y8HM-33C4.